I freaking love synthesizing ideas.

 - Arsene Hodali looks at identity, society, sexuality and love from the perspective of a dancer.

-- David Billings (aka Sparky Firepants) is an illustrator who writes and draws about positivity, his favourite/least favourite movies, and all kinds of other weird and awesome topics.
+- D.J.
+Billings (aka Sparky Firepants) is an illustrator who writes and draws about positivity, their favourite/least favourite movies, and all kinds of other weird and awesome topics.

 - Mark Powers writes about traveling, productivity and social entrepreneurship as he pursues various percussion-related endeavors.